 There is another way to safeguard the past, which is not limited to objects or tangible evidence, but also preserves values, related to people or events.

-An example of this type is Museo Baracca, which shows visitors the life of the sky hero.
-Another example is Casa Varoli, which gives life to a space full of creative spirit, and also Casa Museo di Vincenzo Monti, the place where the poet was born and lived, as well as being the place where he gave life to part of his literary work.
+An example of this type is Museo Baracca in Lugo, which shows visitors the life of the sky hero, or Casa Varoli in Cotignola, a space full of creative spirit, and Casa Museo di Vincenzo Monti in Alfonsine, the place where the poet was born and lived, as well as being the place where he gave life to part of his literary work.